public interface RequestProcessor

 ideal.
 But you can easily customize the processing that the

-change the endpoint URL, or swap the default java.net
+change the endpoint URL, or swap the default java.net-based

 HttpClient instead (if your app uses HttpClient elsewhere).
 See the